piot/nimble/README.md

-# Nimble Network Engine
+# Nimble Network Engine 🕹️

-Designed for deterministic networked games and simulations, where only the undeterministic data (usually only user input from the player) is sent.
-Supports late joining by sending a complete game state on connect.
+Nimble Network Engine (C library) is built for deterministic networked games and simulations, efficiently transmitting only the non-deterministic data — usually just player inputs.
+It supports late joiners by sending a complete game state when requested, guaranteeing that all participants remain perfectly synchronized for a fully deterministic experience.

+> [!IMPORTANT]
+> This Nimble C version is not production-ready.
+Will be replaced by [Nimble Rust](https://github.com/nimble-rust/nimble) in the future.

-## Overview
+## ✨ Overview

 Low level details of the [Nimble Protocol](https://github.com/piot/nimble-serialize-c/blob/main/docs/index.adoc) and how the [server assembles the Steps](https://github.com/piot/nimble-server-lib/blob/main/docs/index.adoc) from the clients.